transcom/mymove/README.md

 ### Troubleshooting

 * Random problems may arise if you have old Docker containers running.
 Run `docker ps` and if you see containers unrelated to our app, consider stopping them.
-* If you happen to have installed pre-commit in a virtual environment not with brew, running `make prereqs` will not alert you.
-You may run into issues when running `make deps`.
-To install pre-commit: `brew install pre-commit`.
 * If you're having trouble accessing the API docs or the server is otherwise misbehaving, try stopping the server, running `make client_build`, and then running `make client_run` and `make server_run`.

 #### Postgres Issues